yuyutomi/jsdom-mod-removing-altering-and-inserting-html-lab-nyc-fe-071018/README.md

 ## Problem Statement

-We can find and select nodes in the DOM.
-But now we want to do more.
-What if we need to create or insert a new element, or remove one?
-We need a box of JavaScript tools that will help us out.
+Here we are at our last component of learning JavaScript DOM programming.

+1. Ask the DOM to find or "select" an HTML element or elements in the rendered page
+2. Remove the selected element(s) or insert a new element (and / or)
+3. Adjust a property of the selected element(s)

+We've come to understand the DOM and have powerful tools for selecting the right elements.
+We now want to understand creating new nodes, deleting nodes, and updating nodes' properties.

 ## Objectives

 1. Create DOM elements programmatically
 2. Append elements in the DOM
+3. Change properties on DOM nodes
-3. Remove elements from the DOM
+4. Remove elements from the DOM

 ## Create DOM Elements Programmatically